Appsterdam/open/resources/FreeWorkspace.md

 ### Contact

 Any problems with the room or the building?
 Contact Anne van der Meij.
-He is the building manager for A-Lab and can be found down the hall in Lab.003. anne@codum.nl
+He is the building manager for A Lab and can be found down the hall in Lab.003. anne@codum.nl

 ```
-CODUM Amsterdam
-Damrak 70
+A Lab
+Overhoeksplein 2
-1012 LM Amsterdam
+1031 KS Amsterdam

 t +31 20 820 23 63
 m +31 6 479 479 49
 i www.CODUM.nl
-f www.facebook.com/CodumNL
+www.facebook.com/ALAB.CODUM
+www.twitter.com/AlabCodum

 ```